MetOffice/forest/doc/source/start.rst

    ~: forest-tutorial -h

-By default `forest-tutorial` builds sample files in the directory from which is was invoked.
+The only argument `forest-tutorial` needs is a directory to place files.
 Go ahead and run the tutorial command to get your hands on some files that `forest` can analyse.

 .. code-block:: bash

-  ~: forest-tutorial
+  ~: forest-tutorial .

 The above snippet can be used to populate the current working directory with all of the inputs needed to run the `forest` command line interface